jbampton/tooling-docs/apache-trusted-release/data-model.md

 Zero or more products with separate releases from the main one.
 A product may override vote policy settings.

 1. Key
+2. Project
-2. Product Name
+3. Product Name
-3. Version String
+4. Version
-8. Vote Policy Settings
+8. Vote Policy
 9. CVEs
 10. Release lists:
     - Candidates